-At Woodside School we have experience of dealing with a wide range of high incidence special needs, as well as less common difficulties.
+At Soudley School we have experience of dealing with a wide range of high incidence special needs, as well as less common difficulties.
 Mrs Jeavons has achieved a postgraduate certificate in Special Needs Education.
 Staff are trained to work with children of varying needs, drawing upon skill and experience from within the school, as well as expert help from outside agencies such as the advisory teaching service and the educational psychology service.

 A variety of intervention programmes are run on a regular basis to enable to children to access the curriculum, e.g. maths and literacy support, which may be delivered to small groups or individuals as required.
-In addition to this, we offer social and emotional support to vulnerable children, often facilitated by our very experienced Family Support Worker, Mrs Matthews.
+In addition to this, we offer social and emotional support to vulnerable children, often facilitated by our ELSA Mrs Wedley or our SENCo in her Family Support Worker role.

-The school was judged by Ofsted as outstanding for safeguarding, reflecting that the strategies in place such as worry box, social groups aimed at all vulnerable children, weekly discussions in staff meetings etc, are working well to address the needs of vulnerable learners.
+The school was judged by Ofsted as effective for safeguarding, reflecting that the strategies in place such as worry box, social groups aimed at all vulnerable children, weekly discussions in staff meetings etc, are working well to address the needs of vulnerable learners.